balena-io/docs/pages/examples/snippets.md

 # Code Snippets

-This is just a small collection of base projects to get you started.
+This is a small collection of base projects to get you started.
 The focus on specific functionality and are a nice base to start a project from.

 ## Installing a Project